VictorDelfour/OUF/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See [LICENSE](./LICENSE) for more information.

 ---